nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 This says that `T: 'a` is true if we can judge that `T: 'a` when no lifetimes are bound.
 OK, with that preliminary out of the way, let's look at The first set of rules.

+#### Simple cases of the outlives

 These rules cover the simple cases, where no type parameters or projections are involved:

     OutlivesScalar:
       --------------------------------------------------